tech-systems/cupertino-docs/docs/index.md

 # Cupertino Panes

-Create most modern dynamic modals, cards, panes for your progressive applications in few steps.
+### Create most modern dynamic modals, cards, panes for your progressive applications in few steps.
+#### One instance – Thousands solutions.

 <a class="VPButton medium brand" href="/getting-started" >Getting Started</a>
 <a class="VPButton medium brand" href="/demonstration" >Demonstration</a>